rsvim/rfc/3-EventLoop.md

 After all, RSVIM's event loop is similar to a javascript runtime like [node.js](https://nodejs.org/) or [deno](https://deno.com/), but focusing on text editing and TUI rendering.

+## Context

+The event loop is simply a global instance of data structure that contains everything inside the editor:

+- UI widget tree and canvas.
+Note: the Vim windows and cursor belongs to the UI tree.
+- Buffers.
+- Editing mode.
+- And more: javascript runtime, loaded scripts/plugins, etc.

 ## Task Queue

 Main use cases of a VIM editor for async runtime are: